-Here we will describe the process of wave shoaling as waves enter decreasing depths.
-We will then discuss how the waves transform in the cross-shore across the surfzone and how wave breaking is represented.
-Essentially we will want to know how to transform $S{\eta\eta}(f,\theta)$ or H_s across the shoaling and surfzone regions.
+Here we will describe the process of cross-shore wave transformation as they propagate into shallower water depths.
+This involve first wave shoaling and then wave breaking as waves enter the surfzone.
+We will discuss how the wave breaking processes is represented in simple wave energy models, which will ead us to how to transform $S{\eta\eta}(f,\theta)$ or H_s across the shoaling and surfzone regions.